This post may contain affiliate links.

 - Roll the mixture into bite sized balls and chill for about 15-20 minutes.

-- If desired, you can melt chocolate chips and drizzle over these energy bites for more chocolate goondess!
+- If desired, you can melt chocolate chips and drizzle the melted chocolate over these energy bites for more chocolate goodness!

 - As long as you use 2 cups of any combination of raw cashews, almonds, pecans or walnuts, you should have success with these bites!

 Love no bake bites as much as I do?
-I have lots in store for you!
-Check all of these recipes out!
+Check out these other No Bake Recipes!

 HUNGRY FOR MORE?
 Subscribe to my newsletter and follow me on Facebook, Instagram and Pinterest for all the latest!